Reed-Carter/team-week3/alex-work/project-overview.md

            - Retrieve .txt data as dataframe
            - Add column headers from `headers.txt`
            - Add a location column based on filename
+           - Append to list of rows
+         - Create dataframe from list of rows
-           - Append to .csv file
+         - Write dataframe to .csv
 3. Upload .csv to Big Query

 For future data, write a dag with tasks: